Bifidobacteria: benefits, dosage, contraindications

 Synergies

-Most research shows that bifidobacteria combined with lactobacilli are beneficial for women suffering from gestational diabetes.
-A meta-analysis of clinical research on women with gestational diabetes shows that taking Lactobacillus and Bifidobacterium improves glycemic indices such as fasting blood sugar and insulin sensitivity compared to placebo.
-Daily intake of a capsule containing 2 billion CFU per gram of freeze-dried strains of Lactobacillus acidophilus, Lactobacillus casei, and Bifidobacterium bifidum for 6 weeks reduces fasting blood sugar by 5.3 to 9.2 mg/dL and decreases insulin resistance and levels compared to placebo.
+Most research shows that bifidobacteria combined with lactobacilli are beneficial for women with gestational diabetes.
+A meta-analysis of clinical research in women with gestational diabetes shows that taking Lactobacillus and Bifidobacterium improves glycemic markers such as fasting blood glucose and insulin sensitivity compared with placebo.
+Daily intake of a capsule containing lyophilized strains of Lactobacillus acidophilus, Lactobacillus casei and Bifidobacterium bifidum at a rate of 2 billion CFU per gram for 6 weeks decreases fasting blood glucose by 5.3 to 9.2 mg/dL and reduces insulin resistance and insulin levels compared with placebo.
 Limited research suggests that bifidobacteria in combination with lactobacilli are not beneficial for PREVENTING gestational diabetes.
-A clinical study in overweight and obese women at the 16th or 20th week of gestation shows that taking Lactobacillus rhamnosus (LGG) and Bifidobacterium animalis subspecies lactis (BB-12) at doses above 1 billion CFU per day until the 28th week of gestation does not reduce gestational diabetes compared to placebo.
+A clinical trial conducted in overweight and obese women at 16 or 20 weeks' gestation shows that taking Lactobacillus rhamnosus (LGG) and Bifidobacterium animalis subspecies lactis (BB-12) at doses greater than 1 billion CFU per day until 28 weeks' gestation does not reduce gestational diabetes compared with placebo.

 Posologie